The Econics Institute becomes part of the Forest Alliance (Wald-Allianz)

 Founded in 2025, ECONICS INSTITUTE e.V. is a think tank for ecosystems.
-It emerged from the Centre for Econics and Ecosystem Management at the Eberswalde University for Sustainable Development and brings together applied scientific and practical expertise on dealing with ecosystems in the climate crisis.
+In terms of content and subjects, it builds on the previous work of the Centre for Econics and Ecosystem Management at Eberswalde University for Sustainable Development.
+It brings together applied scientific and practical expertise on dealing with ecosystems in the climate crisis.

 The ECONICS INSTITUTE e.V. stands for the “econic” approach, i.e., learning from nature’s economy for sustainable human economic activity.
 Our conceptual foundation is a holistic view of the landscape as a complex socio-ecological system.
 We want to contribute to the functioning of specific ecosystems.